sableeyed/NolvusDashboard/README.md

 **Important Notes**
 - This project is in Beta - There will be bugs
-- Currently, Nexus Premium is required, but support for free accounts are planned
 - Please report any issues you encounter to help improve the application

 ## Features